noahlu2010/noahlu2010.github.io/_pages/home.md

   - excerpt: >
       # Biology

       My favorite subject at school is science, specifically biology.
 While I have explored many aspects of biology, including biodiversity and human biology, I am most interested in human biology.
 I find the human body and all its inner workings fascinating.

-      > **While none of us have all the answers, <span style="color:red">together</span> we may find a <span style="color:red">solution</span>.**<br /><br />- John Doerr, "Speed & Scale: An Action Plan for Solving Our Climate Crisis Now"

 row2:
   - image_path: /assets/images/admcf.jpg